simone97212/me/Projects/Disclosures/Google Bug.md

-## Bluetooth mouse crashes Google Pixels 9
+# Bluetooth mouse crashes Google Pixels 9

+Research and report by **Simone Biondi**

+---
+Affected product: Android 16

+Bug: Bluetooth mouse crashes the phone when unlock it with face

+**Summary**

 I use a bluetooth mouse for operating with my Google Pixel 9.
 With the last update the interaction between cursor and unlock screen with face screen will crash the phone.